Current Course Offerings

 This course introduces students to the fundamentals of data-driven marketing, including topics from marketing research and analytics.
 It examines the many different sources of data available to marketers, including data from customer transactions, surveys, pricing, advertising, and A/B testing, and how to use those data to guide decision-making.
 Through real-world applications from various industries, including hands-on analyses using modern data analysis tools, students will learn how to formulate marketing problems as testable hypotheses, systematically gather data, and apply statistical tools to yield actionable marketing insights.

-This class was formerly listed as OIDD 290.
+This class was formerly listed as PSCI 234.

-This class was formerly listed as SOCI 120.
+This class was formerly listed as PSCI 436.

-This class was formerly listed as STAT 405.
-This is a half-credit course.
+This class was formerly listed as SOCI 100.

 STAT 4700 Data Analytics and Statistical Computing